valentinaschueller/zaanse/README.md

-# A Held & Hou Atmosphere
+# zaaNSE: A Held & Hou Atmosphere

+zaaNSE is the attempt to simulate a zonally averaged atmosphere, using the Navier-Stokes equations -- it is also the failed attempt to come up with a good name for a toy project, which is why it might come up when someone is looking at [areas in the Netherlands](https://en.wikipedia.org/wiki/Zaanse_Schans).

 This is an experiment to see if we can implement a stable 2D Finite Difference discretization of the zonally averaged 3D Navier-Stokes equations on the sphere.
 Ideally, we get something which produces similar results as Held & Hou in their 1980 paper. \[1\]